nnstreamer/nnstreamer/gst/nnstreamer/tensor_filter/README.md

 ## Performance Characteristics
 - We do not support in-place operations with tensor\_filter.
 Actually, with tensor\_filter, in-place operations are considered harmful for the performance and correctness.
-- It is supposed that There is no memcpy from the previous element's source pad to this element's sink or from this element's source to the next element's sink pad.
+- It is supposed that there is no memcpy from the previous element's source pad to this element's sink or from this element's source to the next element's sink pad.

 ## QoS policy
-In a nnstreamer pipeline, the QoS is currently satisfied by adjusting a input or output framerate, initiated by 'tensor_rate' element.
+In a nnstreamer pipeline, the QoS is currently satisfied by adjusting input or output framerate, initiated by 'tensor_rate' element.
 When 'tensor_filter' receives a throttling QoS event from the 'tensor_rate' element, it compares the average processing latency and throttling delay, and takes the maximum value as the threshold to drop incoming frames by checking a buffer timestamp.
-In this way, 'tensor filter' can avoid unncessary calculation and adjust a framerate, effectively reducing resource utilizations.
+In this way, 'tensor filter' can avoid unnecessary calculation and adjust a framerate, effectively reducing resource utilizations.
 Even in the case of receiving QoS events from multiple downstream pipelines (e.g., tee), 'tensor_filter' takes the minimum value as the throttling delay for downstream pipeline with more tight QoS requirement.
 Lastly, 'tensor_filter' also sends QoS events to upstream elements (e.g., tensor_converter, tensor_src) to possibly reduce incoming framerates, which is a better solution than dropping framerates.

 ## In/Out combination
-### inputCombination
+### Input combination
 Select the input tensor(s) to invoke the models
 #### Example launch line
 ```
-... (tensors 0,1,2) ! tensor_filter framework=auto model=${MODEL_PATH} inputCombination=0,2 ! (output tensor(s) stream) ...
+... (tensors 0,1,2) ! tensor_filter framework=auto model=${MODEL_PATH} input-combination=0,2 ! (output tensor(s) stream) ...
 ```
-If the input is tensors 0,1 and 2, only tensors 0 and 2 are used to invoke the model
+If the input is tensors '0,1,2', only tensors '0' and '2' are used to invoke the model

-### outputCombination
+### Output combination
 Select the output tensor(s) from the input tensor(s) and/or model output
 #### Example launch line
 ```
-... (tensors 0,1) ! tensor_filter framework=auto model=${MODEL_PATH} outputCombination=i0,o0,o2 ! (input tensor 0 and output tensor 0 and 2) ...
+... (tensors 0,1) ! tensor_filter framework=auto model=${MODEL_PATH} output-combination=i0,o0,o2 ! (input tensor 0 and output tensor 0 and 2) ...
 ```
-Suppose the model receives tensors 0,1 as an input and outputs tensor 0,1,2.
+Suppose the model receives tensors '0,1' as an input and outputs tensor '0,1,2'.
-Src pad of the tensor_filter can produce input tensor 0 and output tensors 0,2 using outputCombination.
+Src pad of the tensor_filter can produce input tensor '0' and output tensors '0,2' using output-combination.

 ## Sub-Components